President Joe Biden's visit to Houston may cause traffic delays

-Biden is coming to survey damage caused by last week's ice storm and to encourage people to get the COVID-19 vaccine.
+Biden is in town to survey the response to last week's ice storm and to encourage people to get the COVID-19 vaccine.

-As a result of the visit, you can expect heavier traffic around Ellington Field around lunchtime.
+As a result of the visit, you can expect heavier traffic around Ellington Field towards the evening commute.

-The visit also impacts donation procedures and volunteer schedules at the Houston Food Bank, another planned visit.
+The visit already impacted donation procedures and volunteer schedules at the Houston Food Bank, another planned visit.

-There, he'll meet with local leaders to discuss the storm, relief efforts and progress toward recovery.
-He is to be accompanied by Republican Texas Gov. Greg Abbott.
+There, he met met with local leaders to discuss the storm, relief efforts and progress toward recovery.

-The organization canceled walk-up volunteering and food drive drop offs at its East Branch location from 8 a.m. to 4 p.m.
+The organization canceled walk-up volunteering and food drive drop offs at its East Branch location through 4 p.m.
 Friday.

 Biden also plans to visit the mass coronavirus vaccination center run by the federal government at NRG Park.